Aldeshov/youtube.api/README.md

-# YouTube API `beta v1.0`
+# YouTube API
-This Django project presents simple (only with basic functionalities) API for YouTube platform
+This Django (educational) project presents simple (only with basic functionalities) API for YouTube platform

 ---